Knowledge Graphs and Semantic Computing Speaker Series

-In this speaker series, we discuss topics such as equity, fairness, biases, ethics, and privacy.
-The presentations and discussions take place on Fridays, 9-10 am Central Time, on Zoom.
+We continue the CIRSS speaker series in Fall 2023 with a focus on “Knowledge Graphs and Semantic Computing”.
+We will meet on Fridays, 9-10am Central Time, on Zoom.
+Halil Kilicoglu will lead the series, with Bertram Ludaescher and Jana Diesner serving as co-leads.
+To join a session, go to the current week below and click the “access” link, which will lead you to a calendar entry.
+There, click the “PARTICIPATE online” button to join a session.
+Recordings of past talks can be found next to "access" if available.
 The event is open to the public, and everyone is welcome to attend!
-To join a session, go to the current week below, click the “access” link, which leads you to our calendar entry, where you click the “PARTICIPATE online” button to join a session.
-Recordings of past talks can be found next to "access" if available.
-This series is hosted by the Center for Informatics Research in Science and Scholarship (CIRSS) the School of Information Sciences at the University of Illinois at Urbana-Champaign.
-If you have any questions, please contact Jana Diesner (jdiesner@illinois.edu).
+This series is hosted by the Center for Informatics Research in Science and Scholarship (CIRSS) of the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+If you have any questions, please contact Jana Diesner (jdiesner@illinois.edu) and Halil Kilicoglu (halil@illinois.edu).

 If you are interested in this speaker series, please subscribe to our speaker series calendar: Google Calendar or Outlook Calendar.